ant9000/evernode/README.md

 ```

-For further work, just move to the build directory:
+For flashing the board:

 ```
-cd ~/zephyrproject/evernode-micropython/
-west flash
+./flash.sh
 ```

 To copy the radio driver to the Evernode: